It wasn't pertinent at the time, so it's lost now probably.

 It's not coming back in three months.

-Um because no, we don't have anything to come roaring back.
+And again, the naivete is just shocking because, no, we don't have anything to come roaring back.

-We have no factories in this country, uh, we don't produce textiles, for instance.
+We don't produce textiles, for instance.

-But bear in mind they will have their own populations to support, and they may be dependent on China for critical parts for their machinery.
+But bear in mind they will have their own populations to support and they may be dependent on China for critical parts for their machinery.

 And so until they can start rebuilding their own machines, no more textiles, at least not en masse.